ganesh250684/TerraformAI-Docs/samples/azure_ai_report.md

     + "Owner"       = "PlatformTeam"
 }
 ```
-→ New tags are being added to better categorize the web app for management purposes.
+→ New tags are being added to better categorize the resource for management.

 ```
 ~ site_config {